hortencialopes/cloud-engineer-test/README.md

 - **[Terraform Modules](./terraform/modules/):** Here you can find the two reusable required Terraform modules I created.
 The `networking` module sets up the VPC and subnets, while the `eks` module handles the deployment of the EKS cluster, CI/CD pipeline, and all related resources - each infrastructure necessary is in a separate .tf file.
 There's also a third module, `ec2`, that I used to deploy the client side application to test the server app.
 - **[Terraform Deployments](./terraform/):** Separated each deployment into its own root directory to manage each environment's remote state independently.
 - **[Scripts](./scripts/):** To meet the requirement of using an Application Load Balancer, I created a script to install the `aws-load-balancer-controller` inside the EKS cluster.
 You can find it in this directory.
-- **[Deliverables](./deliverables/):** All the required deliverables, including the architecture diagram and the documentation in PDF format, are located here.
+- **[Deliverables](./deliverables/):** This directory contains all the final deliverables for the project.
+Inside, you'll find the `architecture_diagrams`, the `state_files` for the deployed infrastructure, a collection of `deployment_screenshots` as evidence, and the final `Deployed Infrastructure - Cloud Engineer Test for Simetrik.pdf` which combines this documentation with the visual evidence.

 ---